About Mary Kaye

 A multiple award winning entertainer, Mary Kaye tours extensively throughout the United States and Canada with her unique brand of western roots music.
 Her music is a mix of western folk, traditional, Americana, and western swing.
-She is a native born Texan and as a young woman ventured off to Utah where she "married her a cowboy.”
-Their family has deep western roots that go back six generations and reside in the small western town of Escalante, a 140 year old ranching community in southern Utah.
+She is a native born Texan and as a young woman ventured off to Utah and now resides in the small western town of Escalante, a 140 year old ranching community in southern Utah.
 The authenticity of her music emerges from her life of mothering cowboys, wranglers, and rodeo sweethearts; caring for livestock, and living in one of the most remote places in the Western United States.
 Mary Kaye combines traditional trail songs with fresh, contemporary material, and award winning originals.
-She has been married to her husband Brad for 32 years, they have ten children.

 Mary Kaye recently released her forth solo studio western album, Ride A Wide Circle, to glowing reviews.
 Paul Riley of the respected Country Music People Magazine out of the UK declared, "Mary Kaye’s CD is one of those perfect albums.
 Everything comes together: the songs, the superb vocals, backing musicians on top form, very good production and best of all Mary Kaye’s unique feel for her music."
 The magazine gave it a glowing 5 stars, their highest honor!
 The CD debuted at #1 on the Western Music Charts, the title track earned a prestigious Wrangler Award from The National Cowboy and Western Heritage Museum, and her song "Grit, Grace, and Balin' Twine" received a Will Rodgers Award from the Academy of Western Artists for Western Song of the Year.